| User Area > AdviceEquivalent force distributionIn the finite element method, the

 solid elements and section 5.1 of the theory manual (General Load Types)

-This section describes the way in which the
+should be consulted for further information This section describes the way in which the

 finite element assumptions are used to convert a force on an element into equivalent nodal